fair-transformer-gan/fair-transformer-gan.github.io/about.md

 As seen in the diagram below, there are 3 discriminators in our model - 1 of them focuses on generated data integrity (D1) and 2 of them focus on generated data fairness (D2, D3).

 ### Transformer
 We integrated a transformer into the original generator architecture to capture the collinearity relationship between the features, outcome variable, and protected attribute.
-The attention mechanism is applied to the output of the FairGAN+ generator encoder to generate contextualized embeddings.
-These embeddings are then fed into the [FairGAN+] generator decoder to produce continuous-value synthetic data.
+The attention mechanism is applied to the output of the FairGAN+ generator encoder to generate contextualized vectors.
+These vectors are then fed into the [FairGAN+] generator decoder to produce synthetic data.

 ![](fair_trans_gan_architecture.png)